- Antigua and Barbuda Citizenship by Investment (Amendment) Act 2016

 - Citizenship by Investment (Amendment) Regulations 2013

 The Regulations regarding Citizenship by Investment in Antigua and Barbuda are contained in Section 6 of the Citizenship by Investment Act, 2014.
-These provisions allow the government to operate a program under which citizenship is granted to persons who qualify under criteria set by parliamentary decision.
+These provisions allow the government to operate a programme under which citizenship is granted to persons who qualify under criteria set by parliamentary decision.

-The Citizenship by Investment Program (CIP) requires a person to make a significant economic contribution to the Country.
+The Citizenship by Investment Programme (CIP) requires a person to make a significant economic contribution to the Country.
 In exchange, and subject to stringent application procedures, including thorough background checks, the applicants and their families are granted citizenship.
 To qualify for citizenship, the primary applicant must be over 18 years of age, meet the application requirements and select one of the following three investment options;

 - An investment of at least US$400,000 into one of the approved real estate projects and to be held for a minimum period of 5 years.
 Until 31st October 2019, there is a Limited Time Offer (LTO); Two (2) applications from related parties can make a joint investment, with each applicant investing a minimum of US $200,000 in order to qualify.

 - An investment of a minimum of US$1,500,000 directly into an eligible business as a sole investor or a joint investment involving at least 2 persons in an eligible business totalling at least US$5,000,000 and each of those persons individually invests at least US$400,000.